 SAWYER STEELE | PRODUCER & WRITER

 Sawyer Steele is Senior Producer and co-founder of Let it Ripple: Mobile Films for Global Change.
-He has produced, written, and co-edited several award-winning films including the Sundance film Connected: An Autoblogography about Love, Death, and Technology; The Adaptable Mind; A Declaration of Interdependence, and many more.
+He has co-written, co-produced, and co-edited several award-winning films including the Sundance film Connected: An Autoblogography about Love, Death, and Technology; The Adaptable Mind; A Declaration of Interdependence, and many more.
 He was Voice Over Director for the award-winning Sundance film The Royal Road.
 He produced and co-wrote the Emmy-nominated AOL Original series The Future Starts Here, which includes an episode TransBoom, where he shares his experience being transgender and his thoughts around the past, present, and future of being trans.
 He co-founded Character Day, an annual day that last year had over 93,000 events in 125 countries.
 Sawyer was born and raised in New England, has a degree from Colby College, and lives in Oakland, CA with his wife, their one-year-old son, and their sweet-as-can-be pitbull.

 KEN GOLDBERG | CO-FOUNDER & WRITER